What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 4. Strap Capos

-Strap capos are a similar design to toggle capos.
+Strap capos are a similar design to toggle models.
 They are simply a bar with a slightly elastic strap attached to it.

 Tension is adjusted by slotting holes in the strap over a button at the end of the bar.